App Modes

 Here’s an example from the “Remove Element” method:

 In this example, the “Remove Element” method can only be successfully called if the user is in design sitemode, working on the canvas in a primary locale on the main branch.
-If the user is in any other mode, the API will throw a “Forbidden” error.
+If the user is in the wrong Designer mode, the API throws a ModeForbidden error.
+If the user lacks the required role, locale, or branch, the API throws a Forbidden error.

 See below for a complete table of abilities, which defines where and how an API method can be used.